Welcome, Parents and Guardians of the Children of our Parish!

 For children aged 3-6, we are proud to offer Catechesis of the Good Shepherd (CGS).
 Children enter a very sacred, beautiful and intriguing room called an Atrium where they can receive and enjoy God's love, experienced through Jesus, the Good Shepherd.
 In the Atrium children consider God's word and materials revealing the life and teachings of Jesus, articles used on the altar, gestures used in Mass, and much more, and are thus immersed in the mysteries of faith.
 CGS can only accept a limited number of children.
 Meets @ IC on Wednesdays, at 4:15 pm and 6:15 p.m.

-We are excited to be able to offer Catechesis of the Good Shepherd, Level 2, starting this year on Wednesdays at 6:15 pm.
+We are excited to be able to offer Catechesis of the Good Shepherd, Level 2 on Wednesdays at 6:15 pm.
 Level 2 is for children grades 1 through 3.
 New students are welcome, as are students who have aged out of Level 1.

 The "Family of Faith" curriculum from Sophia Institute Press is a four-year program that is based on the four pillars of the Catechism of the Catholic Church.
 Thus, anyone completing this four-year course of study has a rounded understanding of the Catholic faith.
 The Family of Faith program meets in the parish on First and Third Wednesdays (with some exceptions; see calendar):